 - No reimbursement will be made for the cost of repairs to the private vehicle, replacement of the private vehicle, or insurance deductibles or surcharges, whether they result from the Traveler's acts or the acts of others.

 - MIT will reimburse for the cost of ferry transportation, tolls, and reasonable parking charges, in addition to the mileage allowance.
 Under no circumstances will the Traveler be reimbursed for traffic tickets due to parking or motor vehicle violations.

 - The transport of equipment in a private vehicle is strongly discouraged, due to the potential exposure for property damage or loss.

-- It is imperative that all changes pertaining to car rental reservations be confirmed prior to picking up or dropping off the vehicle – e.g., changes to the rental period, the return location, etc. Making such changes at the rental counter may negate the MIT discount.
+- All changes pertaining to car rental reservations should be confirmed prior to picking up or dropping off the vehicle – e.g., changes to the rental period, or the return location.
+Making such changes at the rental counter may negate the MIT discount.

-- When booking a rental car in conjunction with other travel services (airfare, hotel), Travelers are encouraged to book through Concur, MIT's Online Booking Tool (where adopted).
+- When booking a rental car in conjunction with other travel services (airfare, hotel), Travelers are encouraged to book through Concur, MIT's Online Booking Tool.